h2non/promitto/README.md

 and it provides useful features for dealing with asynchronous promise-based patterns

 promitto is written in [Wisp][wisp], a Clojure-like language that transpiles into plain JavaScript.
-It exploits functional programming style using common patterns such as lambda lifting, pure and higher-order functions, functional composition and more
+It exploits functional programming style using common patterns such as lambda lifting, pure functions, higher-order functions, functional composition and more

 ## Installation